PhilipYip1988/python-tutorials/010_math_module/readme.md

 $$\frac{1}{3}+\frac{1}{3}+\frac{1}{3}=0.333333+0.333333+0.333333=0.999999$$

-This should be equal to unity however if a comparison operator is used to check whether this is exactly equal to 1, the result would be ```False```.
+This should be equal to unity however if a comparison operator is used to check whether this is exactly equal to 1, the result would be False.
 This recursion rounding error depicted above occurs frequently with floating point numbers because they are stored in binary.

-The ```isclose``` function can be used to check if a number is close to another number within a specified tolerance:
+The isclose function can be used to check if a number is close to another number within a specified tolerance:

 ![img_022](./images/img_022.png)